rozek/multi_servo-thing/README.md

 # multi_servo-thing #

-a simple thing for the "Modular Things" project that controls up to 8 RC servos, reads from up to 4 analog inputs and controls the built-in RGB LED
+a simple thing for the "[Modular-Things](https://github.com/modular-things/modular-things)" project that controls up to 8 RC servos, reads from up to 4 analog inputs and controls the built-in RGB LED

 ![Multi-Servo Thing](Multi-Servo.jpg)